tomas-fryza/esp-micropython/lab2-gpio/README.md

 * Use a breadboard for prototyping.
 * Configure input/output pins of ESP32.
 * Understand the distinction between active-low and active-high connections.
-* Utilize basic I/O components, such as buttons, LEDs, and keypads, in MicroPython.
+* Utilize basic I/O components, such as buttons and LEDs in MicroPython.

 <a name="preparation"></a>